GoncaloF16/virtual-library-system/README.md

 **Gonçalo Ferreira**
 - GitHub: [@GoncaloF16](https://github.com/GoncaloF16)

-## 🙏 Acknowledgments

-- Bootstrap team for the amazing CSS framework
-- MongoDB team for the robust database solution
-- Express.js community for the excellent documentation
-- All contributors who help improve this project

 ## 📧 Contact

 For questions or support, please open an issue on GitHub or contact the maintainer.